This post may contain affiliate links. Please read our privacy policy.

 FAQs

 Technically, bulgur doesn’t have to be cooked per se but rather soaked because the grains are already parboiled.
 Just soaking works very well for fine-grind bulgur.
-But for medium or coarse bulgur, the soaking method will take a few hours at least, so starting things off with a simmer and then soaking it reduces the time involved.
+For medium or coarse bulgur, the soaking method will take at least a few hours.
+I like to bring the bulgur in the liquid to a quick simmer and then let it soak.
+This takes less time than just soaking alone.

 On the whole, the answer is yes, though there are different types of rice with varying degrees of nutrients in them.
 Bulgur is less processed than white rice, which means more of the nutrients remain in the grain.
 Bulgur wheat provides a lot of fiber, vitamins, minerals (like magnesium), and also protein, so it’s a great high-powered carb to include in your meals.
-Whole grains, in general, are understood to lower blood pressure and aid in digestive health.
+Whole grains, in general, are understood to lower blood pressure and aid in digestive health, according to the American Heart Association.
 All in all, adding them to your diet is super smart.

 Bulgur and other whole grains have been shown to be effective in losing weight, as fiber and protein help you feel fuller longer.
 But bulgur is so delicious and texturally satisfying that you’ll find yourself cooking and eating it for pleasure rather than as an obligation!

-The answer to this question depends on the type of bulgur wheat you have and on how much time you have.
+This depends on the type of bulgur wheat you have and on how much time you have.
 For finely ground bulgur, just soak it, and it will be ready quickly.
-For coarse bulgur, choose between soaking for several hours or simmering before soaking to speed up the process.
-Check out the packaging to see exactly what is recommended for your particular bulgur.
+For coarse bulgur, choose between soaking for several hours or simmering before soaking to speed up the process, which is what I recommend.

 Bulgur Wheat to Water Ratio

 You can use half canned or boxed broth and half water to get a more delicately flavored broth.
-Or, just use a smaller amount of a stock concentrate like Better Than Bouillon in water, about half the amount of the paste that the packaging suggests.
-So, for 1 ¾ cups of water, I would use 1 teaspoon paste instead of 2 teaspoons.
+Or, just use a smaller amount of a stock concentrate like Better Than Bouillon in water.
+I usually use about half the amount of the paste that the packaging suggests.
+So, for 1 3/4 cups of water, I would use 1 teaspoon of boullion paste instead of 2 teaspoons.

 How to Cook Bulgur Wheat

-- Combine the bulgur with water or broth in a saucepan.
+- Combine bulgur with liquid: In a saucepan, stir together 1 cup of bulgur and 1 3/4 cups water or broth in a saucepan.

 - Simmer: Bring to a simmer and then cover; lower the heat and continue to simmer gently for about 10 minutes.

-- Let rest: Turn off the heat and let it sit for another 10 minutes.
+- Let rest: Turn off the heat and let it sit, covered, for another 10 minutes.
 All of the liquid should be absorbed, and the grains should be tender.

 - Finish: If you are using it in a warm preparation, fluff it with a fork and continue with the recipe.
-Or, to cool it, spread it out on a rimmed baking sheet until it gets to room temperature.
+Or, to cool it for salads, spread it out on a rimmed baking sheet until it gets to room temperature.

 Tips

 - If the grains need a few more minutes of cooking time, just replace the lid and let it sit a bit longer.
-Conversely, if the grains are as tender as you want them — this is a matter of personal preference — and there is still liquid left in the pot, drain the grains in a colander.
+Conversely, if the grains are as tender as you want them and there is still liquid left in the pot, drain the grains in a colander.

 - Cooled bulgur can be stored in a covered container in the fridge for up to 5 days.